-Susan Seay PhD is an assistant professor at the University of Alabama at Birmingham, in the United States.
+Susan Seay PhD is an assistant professor at the University of Alabama at Birmingham (UAB) in the United States.
 She works in the Department of Curriculum & Instruction within the School of Education at UAB.

-Sue came across the 7puzzle game from a Twitter friend called Jim Wilder (@wilderlab), who himself has bought and enjoyed lots of my games and actually uses them with his student teachers.
+Sue came across the 7puzzle game from a Twitter friend called Jim Wilder (@wilderlab), who also works at a school in Alabama and had already bought and enjoyed lots of my games to uses them with his student teachers.

 After seeing, playing and being won over by the 7puzzle game, Sue has since ordered a few copies for herself and sent me the following e-mail regarding the general use of games & puzzles in the classroom, a view we totally agree on as you can imagine!